-Can we use biobased asphalt at large scale anytime soon?
-The construction of test strips with "bioasphalt" in the Netherlands should provide the necessary knowledge to start applying this technology at large scale.
-The fossil component of asphalt, bitumen, is replaced by lignin, an important part of plants and trees.
-As a result, road construction is becoming greener, biogenic carbon can be stored in roads for a long time and we are becoming a little less dependent on oil again.
-The pilot project, under the name CHAPLIN-XL, will receive a substantial subsidy from the Netherlands Enterprise Agency.
+Will we be able to use biobased asphalt on a large scale anytime soon?
+CHAPLIN-XL is constructing test strips using "bioasphalt" in the Netherlands to develop the necessary knowledge to make this happen.
+Here, the fossil component of asphalt—bitumen—is replaced by lignin, an important part of plants and trees.
+Road construction becomes greener, biogenic carbon can be stored in roads, and we become a little less dependent on oil.

 Large-scale pilot project

 CHAPLIN stands for Collaboration in aspHalt Applications with LIgniN: a consortium that wants to contribute to the greening of road construction.
-The lignin for this project is partly made in the Netherlands by chemical company Avantium.
-CHAPLIN-XL's asphalt producing partners will improve the processes in their asphalt plants, enabling the technology of lignin-based asphalt to be scaled up to to the level of system prototype demonstration in an operational environment.
+CHAPLIN-XL's asphalt-producing partners will improve the processes in their asphalt plants, enabling the technology of lignin-based asphalt to be scaled up to to the level of system prototype demonstration in an operational environment.
 In addition to conventional lignin production, recycled asphalt in combination with lignin will also be processed in the test strips.
 Different compositions are used in various layers of the road construction.
 The process is also extensively monitored on health, safety and environmental aspects.
-Extensive life cycle analysis will map out environmental performance and climate gains along the entire value chain.
-The techno-economic feasibility is also analysed.
+Extensive life cycle analysis will map out environmental performance and climate gains along the entire value chain, and techno-economic feasibility will also be analysed.

 Investment in greening road construction

-Asphalt plants need to be converted for the project and a minimum of four test strips will be realized, containing at least 10 tons of lignin.
-A costly investment, certainly also due to the necessary research and development work.
-That is why a subsidy from the Netherlands Enterprise Agency (RVO.nl) was required to start with CHAPLIN-XL.
-RVO stimulates Sustainable, Agricultural, Innovative and International entrepreneurship.
-The CHAPLIN program fits seamlessly within their objectives.
-RVO therefore signed a 1.5 million euro subsidy; the consortium surrounding the CHAPLIN program is investing the remaining more than 2 million euros.
+Asphalt plants need to be converted to realise at least four test strips containing upwards of 10 tons of lignin.
+This is why financial support from the Netherlands Enterprise Agency (RVO), which stimulates Sustainable, Agricultural, Innovative and International entrepreneurship, was required to start CHAPLIN-XL.
+RVO signed a 1.5 million euro subsidy; the consortium surrounding the CHAPLIN program is investing the remaining sum of more than 2 million euros.